-How long can you concentrate and focus on one thing before your energy and attention begin to falter?
 How long does it take you to engage in a particular thing to make the effort of engagement worth it?

-A long time ago, I wrote a post called A General Theory of Productivity, in which I said that one of the components of an effective productivity system is “ideal time.”
-I’ve been working with that idea in one form or the other since then, and your ideal time is identical to your engagement threshold.
+A long time ago, I wrote a post called A General Theory of Productivity, in which I said that one of the components of an effective productivity system is "ideal time."
+I've been working with that idea in one form or the other since then, and your ideal time is fairly identical to your engagement threshold.

 Your engagement threshold consists of three factors:

-- How long you can work on one thing
+How long you can work on one thing

-- How long it’ll take you to get something meaningful done
+How long it'll take you to get something meaningful done

-- A consideration of the particular task at hand
+A consideration of the particular task at hand

 I’ll explain each of these in sequence.